MicrosoftDocs/learn/learn-pr/azure/incident-response-with-alerting-on-azure/includes/2-explore-azure-monitor-alert-types.md

 ## Scope of alert rules

-You can get monitoring data from across most of the Azure services, and report on it by using the Azure Monitor pipeline.
+You can get monitoring data from across most of the Azure services and report on it by using the Azure Monitor pipeline.
 In the Azure Monitor pipeline, you can create alert rules for these items and more:

 - Metric values
 - Log search queries